-If you are looking to adopt in the state of Georgia, please be aware of the laws, processes, and information pertaining to adoption in this specific state.
-At this link you will find helpful information regarding adoption in Georgia.
+If you are looking to adopt in the state of Georgia, please be aware of the laws, processes, and information about adoption in this specific state.
+You can find helpful information regarding adoption in Georgia here.
 You will also see answers to many common questions including:

 1. Can I Adopt in Georgia?

 2. What Adoption Regulations Exist in Georgia?

 3. Is Adoption Assistance Available in Georgia?

 4. Can I Adopt a Child from Another Country?